-- The iterations in agile and the sequential phases of waterfall development are a view of the entire development process.
+- The iterations in agile and the sequential phases of waterfall development can be considered a macro view of the development process.
 In this article the focus is on the work of an individual developer implementing a user story.
 The reference to phases in this article is the way an individual developer addresses a user story.

-- Agile has made major contributions to collaboration and group dynamics.
-The ideas presented in this article are not in conflict with the ideas about team work and collaboration.
+- Agile has made major contributions to organization, culture, collaboration and group dynamics.
+The ideas presented in this article are not in conflict with the work of a team.

 - The design of a building includes the aspects of construction.
-In software, design is a separate and often optional activity.
+In software, (user interface) design is a separate and often optional activity.
 The use of the word ‘design’ in this article includes all aspects of designing and implementing a user story.
-For this article, let’s assume there is no separate UX designer.
+For this article, let’s assume there is no separate UI/UX designer.

 Most people think of problems and solutions as distinct.
 You solve a crossword puzzle or a jigsaw puzzle.
 A plumber fixes the leaking pipe.
 You replace the fused light bulb.
 Software development has a long tradition of solving problems.
 Software algorithms are mathematical/logical steps to solve problems.
 Common algorithms include sorting a list of numbers or searching a list for a value.
 Google search is based on a celebrated algorithm.

 Design problems and solutions are different.
 When you design a library, is the library the problem or the solution?
 Does the client specify how the library should look like?
 In that case is he specifying the problem or the solution?
 In a student problem of designing a library, the student starts by asking about the broader purpose of the project.
 Even when a client has preconceived ideas about a solution, designers may want to understand the broader goals.
 A supportive client will participate in the process rather than be fixated on his solution.

 In agile software development, there is similar thinking of specifying user stories as a customer need rather than a solution, i.e., what will be built.
 However, there is often confusion between a traditional specification and a user story.